 When picking a host for your website, make sure they are reliable, trustworthy, and have a background in providing great customer service.

 Related post: The 7 Things You Need To Do Immediately After Launching Your New Site

 Plugins to use

-Here are a list of security plugins you can use to protect your WordPress website.
-All come highly recommended and are used by thousands of business.
+Here is a list of security plugins you can use to protect your WordPress website.
+All come highly recommended and are used by thousands of businesses.